 This is most commonly used on mobile versions of sites but there has also been a trend to bury most of a site’s navigation in a hamburger menu only on desktop.

 This keeps the header area of the site very clean and open.
 For a site like Time, an approach like this can work because they really want to drive you to subscribe (or sign in if you are already a subscriber).
-The news topics that will drive you to the articles are hidden in the hamburger meu that you must click to expand.
+The news topics that will drive you to the articles are hidden in the hamburger menu that you must click to expand.
 Once you start exploring the articles on the site for free, it’s probably less likely that you are going to be focused on the “subscribe” at the top.

 While this model works for Time, for the average site, you don’t want to make users dig to reach your content.
-You want to utilize a standard main navigation in the header area of the site with no more than seven main menu items.
+You want to utilize standard main navigation in the header area of the site with no more than seven main menu items.
 These should be logically named and grouped based on what your audience is typically searching for when they come to your site.

 For mobile, navigation options are more limited so the hamburger-style button is almost unavoidable.
-That said, if room allows, add links or buttons to your most important areas of the site (ex: shopping cart for an ecommerce site).
+That said, if room allows, add links or buttons to your most important areas of the site (ex: shopping cart for an e-commerce site).